townsville/book-1/townsville.md

 The bespectacled man entered the less crowded (empty) Rare and Overpriced section and moved his cart toward the last shelf.
 He was startled when a tall, wispy man yelped in pain.

 "Yoweeee.
 Ow.
-Ooooo, that hurt!" cried the tall, wispy man.
+Ooooo, that hurt!" yelped the tall, wispy man.

 "Shhhhh!
 No yelping!
 You know the rules!" said bespectacled.